 A conservationist manages natural habitats including parks, forests, and rangelands.
-He or she may also be called a conservation scientist or soil and water conservationist.
+This job may also be called a conservation scientist or soil and water conservationist.

 - About 22,300 people work in this occupation (2016).

 - Employers include the federal government and state and local governments.
-Social advocacy groups also employ some of them, as do private landowners.
+Social advocacy groups also employ some conservationists, as do private landowners.

-- The job outlook for conservationists is good.
-Job growth will be on pace with other occupations between 2016 and 2026, according to the Bureau of Labor Statistics.
+- The job outlook for conservationists is average.
+Job growth will be on pace with other occupations between 2016 and 2026, with roughly 6% more jobs available at the end of that decade, according to the Bureau of Labor Statistics.

 - Conservationists work in offices, labs, and outdoors.